Single Stories: Jane's Addiction, STOP

-The song was a genuine hit for the rock outsiders crashing the mainstream, charging up the charts to hit #1 on the Modern Rocks Tracks chart (which is now the Alternative Airplay chart) for two non-consecutive weeks.
+The song was a genuine hit for the rock outsiders crashing the mainstream, charging up the charts to hit #1 on the Modern Rocks Tracks chart (which is now the Alternative Airplay chart) for the week of September 1, taking the top spot over two non-consecutive weeks.

 "That song was primarily written in the warehouse of a clothing store in Venice, California called NaNa’s — which, back in the late Eighties, was one of the only punk-rock clothing stores in Los Angeles," added guitarist Dave Navarro.
 "We rehearsed in the warehouse where they kept all the boots and shoes, so it was wall-to-wall Doc Martens and creepers, and every variation of punk-rock shoe and clothing, all around us in this dingy little warehouse.
 One of my favorite moments in the track is the half-time breakdown, the 'water will run' part.
 Most of our songs shifted gears quite often, and that one really just kind of downshifts in a very physical way, almost like dropping your car into second gear — you can really feel it slow down, but you still hear the revving of the engine."